dehezhang2/CS4293/assignment/Report/assignment2/Deheng_Zhang-55199998-CS4293-Assignment2.md

       ![1583644974278](Deheng_Zhang-55199998-CS4293-Assignment2.assets/1583644974278.png)

-    * However, if we use the malicious input as following, we can delete the file which cannot be deleted originally.
+    * However, if we use the malicious input as following, we can delete the file which cannot be deleted originally as shown below.

       ![1583645338590](Deheng_Zhang-55199998-CS4293-Assignment2.assets/1583645338590.png)